Marchenko-Pastur Law for Tyler's M-estimator: Tyler's M-estimator in the High-dimensional Regime

-This section investigates the distribution of the eigenvalues of Tyler's M-estimator, i.e., its empirical spectral density.
-We follow the setting of previous sections and present two corollaries, where the first corollary proves the conjecture proposed in~\citep{Gabriel2007} that the empirical spectral density converges to the Mar\v{c}enko-Pastur distribution when $\{\bx_i\}_{i=1}^n$ are drawn from $N(\b0,\bI)$, and the second corollary gives the limiting distribution under the setting of elliptical distributions. \begin{cor} If $\{\bx_i\}_{i=1}^n$ are i.i.d. sampled from spherically symmetric distributions $C(g_p)g_p(\|\bx\|^2)$, then the empirical spectral density of $p\hat{\Sigma}$ converges to the Mar\v{c}enko-Pastur distribution.
+We have the following results on the weak convergence of the spectral distribution of Tyler's M-estimator, where the first part proves the conjecture by Frahm and Jaekel~\cite{Gabriel2007}. \begin{cor} \begin{itemize}\item If $\{\bx_i\}_{i=1}^n$ are i.i.d. sampled from $\mathcal{N}(\b0,\bI)$, then the spectral measure $P(\cdot|p\hat{\Sigma})$ converges weakly to the Mar\v{c}enko-Pastur distribution.

-\end{cor} To visualize Corollary~\ref{cor:spherical}, we simulated the case $n=20000$ and $p=4000$ with Gaussian distribution $N(\b0,\bI)$, and Figure~\ref{fig:MP} shows that the empirical spectral density of $p\hat{\Sigma}$ is well approximated by the corresponding Mar\v{c}enko-Pastur distribution.